 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Community College of Philadelphia, approximately 39% of students took out student loans averaging $4,215 a year.
-That adds up to $16,860 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Community College of Philadelphia, approximately 32% of students took out student loans averaging $3,792 a year.
+That adds up to $15,168 over four years for those students.

-How Much Money Do Community College of Philadelphia Graduates Make?students who graduate with a bachelor's degree from Community College of Philadelphia make about $32,000 a year during their first few years of employment after graduation.
-Unfortunately, this is 20% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Community College of Philadelphia Graduates Make?students who graduate from Community College of Philadelphia with a bachelor's degree go on to jobs where they make an average salary of $32,000 in their early years.
+This is about 20% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Community College of Philadelphia